Smoky Mountains Weekend Getaway: Scenic Drives, Waterfalls & Mountain Views

 From waterfalls and caves to cozy evenings with wine, Hocking Hills turned out to be the perfect Ohio getaway.
 Here are the hikes we loved most and a few tips we picked up along the way.

-I’ve made it to Hocking Hills twice now — once on a girls’ weekend and once with my husband for a short getaway.
+I’ve been to Hocking Hills twice — once on a girls’ weekend and once with my husband — and both trips had very different but equally practical lodging setups.

-On the girls’ trip, we stayed in a rustic Airbnb cabin that felt like something out of a Michigan “up north” cottage — cozy, woodsy, and perfect for late-night hot tub chats after long days on the trails.
+On the girls’ trip, we stayed in a rustic Airbnb cabin tucked into the woods.
+It felt like an Up North cottage: cozy, quiet, and perfect for long trail days followed by late-night hot tub chats.

-When I returned with my husband, we stayed at one of the few hotels near Hocking Hills.
-It wasn’t fancy, but it was clean, included free breakfast, and sat right by a local brewery and BBQ spot.
-Nothing that stole the show, but it was practical and convenient for hitting the trails.
+When I returned with my husband, we stayed at a simple hotel near the main road.
+It wasn’t anything fancy, but it was clean, included breakfast, and sat right next to a local brewery and BBQ spot.
+It worked well as an easy, no-frills base for exploring the trails.

 Inside Rock House Cave in Hocking Hills with towering sandstone walls and natural windows